Roboadvisors: What Are They and Are They Right For Your Investments?

 Management/Advisory fee: 0%

-SoFi is fairly new the investing game, now offering both Active (purchasing individual stocks and ETFs) and Automated (robo-advisor) options.
+SoFi has now been in the investing game for a few years, offering both Active (purchasing individual stocks and ETFs) and Automated (roboadvisor) options.
 The pros to these services are fairly obvious: they have no management or advisory fees and low account minimums.
 As for the cons, SoFi currently doesn’t offer any tax-loss harvesting.
-Plus, given that they’re still fresh on the scene, some investors might be skeptical about trying them out.
 Still, if you’re looking for a low-cost option with auto-rebalancing and other features, this might be one for you.

 Management/Advisory fee: 0%